Insights:

 There are different types of language immersion for adults.
 So long as it provides ample opportunities to experience the language through authentic, contextualized interactions with the people and things around you, any type will let you reap the benefits of true language immersion.

-What is immersion in VR?
+What is immersion language learning in VR?

 The other type of immersion that applies to discussions about language learning is immersion in VR.